santacsj/symbolicloader64/README.md

 ### Syntax
 1. `;` marks the end of data
 2. `hex`, a single PETSCII character, can only be 0-9 or A-F
-3. `label`, a single PETSCII character
+3. `label`, a single PETSCII character with codes btwn $20 and $5f incl.
 4. `token`, fixed two characters, can be any of ...
     - `[hex][hex]` stored as a byte
     - `@[label]` save the address of the next byte under 'label'